MilindSoam274-MS/cartcopilot/README.md

 CartCopilot is a production-style AI shopping assistant that combines LangGraph orchestration, FAISS vector retrieval, Redis session state, and microservices architecture to simulate a real-world conversational commerce backend.

+The system models how production AI assistants integrate LLM reasoning with deterministic backend services for reliability and scalability.

 ## Quick Navigation

 - Architecture → docs/architecture/